rosandi/partinfect/README.md

 ## Simulation method

 We take a number of noninteracting particles moving with random velocity inside a container.
 The illness level (health level) of every particles is recorded as a number between 0 to 100 which represents healthy to very sick condition.
 Every time a particle getting too close to another particle, its health level will decrease according to the condition of the other particle.
 A contact between two healthy particles will not change the health conditions.
 The distance that may infect a healthy particle is defined by the expossure distance.
 There is a chance that an ill particle become healthier (defined by the cure-probability), however, once a particle become infected, the condition will be worsened as a function of time.
-The rate of change in the health condition is defined by the infection growth time and the health worsen probability.
+The rate of change of the health condition is defined by the infection growth time and the health worsen probability.

 ## Parameters